drsanches/photobooth/readme.md

 ### Back
 - Add cache?
 - Use AOP or spring security mechanism for auth?
-- Do not create UserProfile for admin?
+- Use JpaRepository instead of CrudRepository?
 - Use only cookies instead of authorization header for token?
 - Separate app, auth and notifier to different modules?
 - Add stub for Google auth?
-- Use records instead of DTO classes?
+- Use login for auth and username for profile?
+- Use Spring Events for integrations before modules?
+- Log userId even for public urls?
-- Use requestId instead of UUID in errors?
+- Use docker swarm?
-- Remove APPLICATION_ADDRESS from requirements?
 - Limit container resources
 - Test indexes
 - Fix error "host not found in upstream" if nginx started without app and elk
 - Fix certs
 - Add test controller for admin with ui
-- Merge web and domain layers?
-- Use login for auth and username for profile?
 - Move ImageConsts to app
-- Log userId even for public urls?
 - Check swagger errors for all urls.
 Maybe group all swagger annotations in one using array?
 - Add ObjectMapper bean
-- Add test profile with h2?
-- Always sent to notifier all info - email (if exists) and userId, then update email and send notification
-- Maybe use Spring Events
 - Refactor auth creation with google?
 - Rename domain to dao?
-- Use docker swarm?
 - Refactor paging and soring.
 Use Page for responses?
-- Use JpaRepository instead of CrudRepository?
 - Refactor notifier flow with email
+- Describe all functions of the applications

 ### UI
 - Hide admin ui for users